Ethnobotany

 /drumbeats/images/ebot/Ethnobot-FullColor.jpg

-The 17-credit Ethnobotany Occupational Endorsement Certificate (EBOT OEC) is the first such program in 91视频 and only one of a handful that are currently being offered in the United States.
-Ethnobotany (EBOT) is integral to life in 91视频 because it integrates cultural knowledge and deepens our connection with the expansive and exceptional natural world at our doorstep.
+The 17-credit Ethnobotany Occupational Endorsement Certificate (EBOT OEC) is the first program of its kind in 91视频 and one of only a few such programs currently available in the United States.
+EBOT is crucial for life in 91视频 as it combines cultural knowledge with a deeper understanding of the region's rich and diverse natural environment.

 Sugpiaq Basket